uofa-cmput404/uofa-cmput404.github.io/content/general/project.md

     * UI Design: HTML & CSS exists.
 Major UI issues.
 Hard to navigate.
 Hard to understand.
 There is some way to do almost all the ½ of the user stories.
     * Tool use: Limited of tool use.
 Only one teammate seems to be working at a time.
 Git is disorganized.
     * TA Walkthrough: Many snags, bugs, last second workarounds, small missing pieces.
     * Web Service API Documentation: Low on details.
 Many things are unclear.
 Every endpoint is documented.
 Missing some example requests and responses.
+If using automated documentation generation, there is extra documentation added on top of that.
     * Standards & Code Style: Browser, Python, transpiler, bundler, etc. warnings.
 Code is poorly organized God files/classes/functions.
 Have to search or grep code to find the code responsible for something.
 * Attempt
     * User Stories UI: Less than ¼ of the user stories are usable using the UI or major deviations from the user stories.